Uniquely Utah Après Ski Spa Experiences

 2. Waldorf Astoria Spa

 Also in Park City, the Waldorf Astoria Spa tempts hotel guests with indulgence after a long day in the outdoors.
-If you’re ready for all-out indulgence, pick the Four-Handed Massage, using two therapists who synchronize their rhythmic and relaxing massage techniques.
-You may feel like a noodle when it’s all over.
+If you’re ready for all-out indulgence, pick the Bellabaci Cupping Massage, a combination of hand and cup massage used to release tension and warm the muscles for a heightened state of relaxation and recovery.